Selecting the Best Flat Panel TV

 The next, and probably most important part is the audio.
 In the race to see who can make the thinnest TV, the thing that had to be sacrificed was the TV speakers.
 In the old days of TV sets that were 20-30″ deep there was plenty of room for a decent sized speaker enclosure.
 Today there is not.
 You will just flat not be able to understand the dialog on most current flat panels if you just use the internal speakers.
 There are several inexpensive “speaker bars” you can purchase that greatly enhance the audio.
 A full surround system with dedicated speakers will make an even bigger difference in the overall experience.
 As a matter of fact, if you are considering upgrading your entire entertainment system, you would be far better off allocating a good percent of your TV budget to the audio since the sets themselves have all gotten to be so good.

 Most TV sets now come with all kinds of apps for accessing Internet content such as Netflix, Blockbuster and YouTube.
 In the race to see who can have the most content to talk about, most TV mfgs have spent more time adding all kinds of content rather than engineering time to design a great interface for these apps.
-We feel the $99 Apple TV is the best choice for an interface to streaming content.
-Apple is well known for their great user interface.
-Our advice is to not get caught up in the content your future TV would provide, but just add something like an Apple TV to it.
+We feel the $99 Apple TV or Roku is the best choice for an interface to streaming content.
+Both Apple and Roku are well known for their great user interfaces.
+Our advice is to not get caught up in the content your future TV would provide, but just add something like an Apple TV or Roku to it.

 We’ve also done some testing on streaming devices you can read about in our blog on streamers.